Canadian System of Environmental-Economic Accounts - Physical Flow Accounts (PFA)

 Energy and greenhouse gas accounts are updated annually.
 Water accounts are produced every two years, following the cycle of the Industrial Water Use Survey.

 In addition, the greenhouse gas account is revised each time there are revisions to Environment and Climate Change Canada's National Inventory Report.
-These revisions are generally related to changes in methodology required by the UNFCCC or follow from improved methods, models, or data being used in the compilation of the NIR.
+These revisions are generally related to changes in methodology required by the United Nations Framework Convention on Climate Change or follow from improved methods, models, or data being used in the compilation of the NIR.

 Seasonal adjustment is not necessary given that the calculations of physical flow estimates are only performed on an annual basis.